hpthatchfield/aces-spectackle/README.md

 ## Status

 WIP.
 Scheme B and C both train and converge on synthetic data.
-Val MAE is usually around 1.1–1.4 for K in 0–10 with the default config.
-We haven't really pushed on architecture or data difficulty too much yet, doing that now!
+At the moment, we're getting val MAE is usually around 1.1–1.4 for K in 0–10 with the default config.
+Lot's to mess around with, lmk if you have any ideas!

 ## License